davewalker5/RC2014/EmulatorSupport/PATCHES.md

 ## Local modifications

-The following changes were made for this RC2014 support project by Dave Walker with assistance from OpenAI Codex.
+The following changes were made for this RC2014 support project by Dave Walker.
 Modification record: **19 September 2026**.

 | Upstream file     | Local change                                                                                                                         |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------ |